Magical Girl Friendship Squad: Development

 In February, all the voiceovers for the show's six episodes were recorded, resulting in Akana getting "really, really sick after recording everything," with Daisy's voice not in her "natural register," making it rough.
 Some of the recording was finished up in early March just before the pandemic hit.
 Months later, in early September, Stephanides made similar points as she had in the interview with Comics Beat but added that she wanted to make a "genderbent" version of previous adult animations that was more feminine in its themes, leading her to the magical girl genre, specifically a genre parody.
 She further noted that because of the show she is getting back into watching anime like Kill la Kill, One-Punch Man, and Mob Psycho 100 and stated that the show is trying to modernize the magical girl genre.
 Additionally, she commented about how it was easy to work with Brunson and Akana, that the red panda was chosen to differentiate from a cat as a magical familiar, the "adjustment period" that Daisy and Alex have to go through before they become magical girls, and the experience of having Stephanie Sheh do voice work on the show.
 She hoped, at the same time, this would encourage more networks and platforms to create adult animations like it, while inspiring others to make their own unique shows.
 The next month, Marika Cowan, character designer of the show, shared her designs for the No Tattoo Barista and her form as the CBD Monster from the show's first episode, noting the fun in designing the character and saying she "referenced a LOT of Sailor Moon monsters when developing her look."

 Crew

 The show is produced by Cartuna, a New York animation studio, with each producer having their own style.
 As Stephanides put it, the show would have been "totally different" if another studio produced it.
 Erica Perez is the animation director for episodes 1, 3, and 5.
-Krystal "K" Downs is the animation director for episodes 2, 4, and 6.
-(Note: Stephanides stated that while McCory was a development producer on the pilot series, with Krystal "K" Downs as the animation director, she worked more with McCory on pilot series, and more with Krystal and her team on the main show.)
+K Downs is the animation director for episodes 2, 4, and 6.
+(Note: Stephanides stated that while McCory was a development producer on the pilot series, with K Downs as the animation director, she worked more with McCory on pilot series, and more with K and her team on the main show.)
 Cartuna worked with over 100 artists on the series.
 The animation is done on Adobe Animate, the backgrounds done in Adobe Photoshop, and character design done in both.